dantleech/docbot/README.md

             ]);
             PHP,
         ),
-        'Now let\'s run generate some docs!',
+        'Now let\'s generate some docs!',
         new ShellBlock('../bin/docbot execute docs'),
-        'We can view the output:',
+        'We can view the output...',
         new ShowFileBlock('docs/hello_world.md', 'text'),
     ]),
     new SectionBlock('Inception', [
         'Oh no!
-We are code inception 😾.
-Look at the original script for this README:', new ShowFileBlock('../docs/README.php', 'php'),
+We are stuck code inception 😾:', new ShowFileBlock('../docs/README.php', 'php'),
     ]),
 ]);